ryoma-t/sandbox/README.md

 ### Lessons
 - If, after 3 minutes, I cannot come up with any solution other than a brute force approach, ask an interviewer for some clues.
 - If a test fails, keep track of the stack by writing comments besides the code even though I cannot use any IDEs.
+- When declaring variable, I should choose carefully its data type in terms of how it's supposed to be used.
+If we store something which must be unique, we should choose a hash table because it takes only linear time complexity to lookup if it contains duplicates.

 ### Interview Template
 1. Determine